IbenKAndersen/Dat3SemGitHubWeek36/README.md

 JavaScript Introduction

 - Status: Done with all exercises in JavaScript Array.
 Done with exercise .... in JavaScript Day 1.
-- Location: The documents with answers are in the folder 03-wednesday-excercises.
+- Location: The .js-file and documents with answers are in the folder 03-wednesday-excercises.
 - Learning goals: descriping the diffrences between Java and JavaScript, describing the functionality and data types and structures of JavaScript, using the most important methods of JavaScript Array.